 •looking out for invisible gifted children and for gifted children who may have a learning difficulty

-FIONA WILL BE PRESENTING WITH DOMINIC WESTBROOK, COUNSELLOR-IN-TRAINING, AT THE WORLD GIFTED CONFERENCE IN SYDNEY IN JULY
+FIONA AND DOMINIC WESTBROOK, COUNSELLOR-IN-TRAINING, SPOKE AT THE WORLD GIFTED CONFERENCE IN SYDNEY IN JULY

 The Frustration Inferno: Counselling gifted children experiencing chronic boredom and acute frustration

 Most educators, medical practitioners, psychologists and counsellors receive no specific training in working with gifted clients.
 Yet, by definition, gifted individuals are different to the norm and practices that may work for others may not necessarily work for them.
 In this session a Psychologist and a Counsellor-in Training will discuss effects of chronic boredom and how easily extreme frustration can masquerade and be misinterpreted as mental health issues and learning difficulties.

 FIONA PRESENTED TWO TALKS AT SENG IN CHICAGO IN AUGUST 2017

 Inside the Gifted Creative's Brain

 Thinking is something we tend to take for granted.
 Yet, in the almost twenty years that I have worked with a population of unusual and atypical thinkers I have learned that how we think is a unique experience.
 Like a fingerprint, our thinking is a whorl of individuality.
 Most of us can see visual images when we think, some of us cannot.
 Some of us think of numbers and letters and days of the week as having particular colours or smells.
 Most of us do not.
 Aphantasia and synaesthesia are just two of the many ways in which our thinking differs.